-The convenience and superior illumination of electric lights can’t replace a flickering candle’s warm glow and ambiance.
+The convenience and superior illumination of electric lights can’t replace a flickering candle’s warm glow and ambience.
 While candles can indeed serve as vital sources of light if the power goes out, the purpose of most of today’s candles is to create a soothing sense of relaxation, set the stage for romance, or add a delightful wafting aroma to a room.

-- BEST OVERALL: DilaBee Complete DIY Candle Making Kit
+- BEST OVERALL: DilaBee Complete DIY Candle Making Kit Supplies

-What to Consider When Choosing the Best Candle-Making Kit
+What to Consider When Choosing the Best Candle Making Kit

 Soy vs. Beeswax Candles

-Candle Tins and Labels
+Tins and Labels

-Candle-making kits typically come with either glass or metal containers, and the crafter should choose containers that enhance the candles’ intended look and feel.
-For example, when paired with pure white soy wax, crystal clear glass containers can create a sense of brilliance and clarity, making them well suited when paired with items on the cool color spectrum such as silver, white, and gray.
+Most candle-making kits come with either glass or metal containers, and the crafter should choose a container that enhances the candle’s intended look and feel.
+For example, when paired with pure white soy wax, clear glass containers create a sense of brilliance and clarity and pair well with cool colors such as silver, white, and gray.

 Scents and Colors

-Other scents, such as citronella, which is prized for its ability to repel insects, help create candles for specific purposes.
-Many kits offer multiple colors and scent varieties, and crafters can also use additional scented oils or dyes to enhance the candles’ look and smell.
+Other scents, such as citronella, prized for its ability to repel insects, help create candles for specific purposes.
+Many kits offer multiple colors and scent varieties, and crafters can also use additional scented oils or dyes to enhance a candle’s look and smell.

-Many new candle makers learn that once they use a pot to melt wax, especially beeswax, it’s nearly impossible to use the pot for any other purpose, as the wax residue can be challenging to remove.
-Candle-making kits come with dedicated melting pots that can be used multiple times for melting wax.
+- Once a pot is used to melt wax, it’s nearly impossible to use the pot for other purposes, as wax residue can be challenging to remove; some candle-making kits come with dedicated melting pots that can be used multiple times for melting wax.

 Our Top Picks

-This basic set from Hearts and Crafts features a hefty 5-pound bag of natural soy wax flakes and comes with 100 wicks and two wick-centering devices.
+Crafters can pair the set with various tins or jars, colors, and scents (all sold separately) to create the ultimate in custom-designed candles.
 The set does not include wax dyes, fragrances, candle tins, or a melting pot, making it best suited to experienced candle makers who enjoy combining individually chosen scents and dyes.

-This kit comes with two pounds of natural soy wax flakes and six gold-coated aluminum tins with lids for creating opulent candles.
-Also included are a melting pot, a thermometer, wooden stirring sticks, wicks, and two custom scent blends.
-Wax dye does not come with the kit, so the candles’ finished color will be a natural creamy hue, or you can add a bit of their own wax coloring.
+The Scandinavian Candle Co. kit comes with 2 pounds of natural soy wax flakes and six gold-coated aluminum tins with lids for creating opulent candles.
+Buyers will also receive a melting pot, a thermometer, wooden stirring sticks, wicks, and two custom scent blends—Lime Basil and Mandarin, and Wood Sage and Sea Salt.

 FAQs About Candle-Making Kits